hugocore/curiosity-code-exercise/README.md

 # Curiosity - The tale of a warehouse robot

 Imagine that this is a project for NASA.
 They have high standards and strict safety requirements.
-This test should take between 1 to 2 hours to complete.
-If it takes longer, don't worry.
-We're only testing your skills, not your delivery speed.
+Still, using Ruby on Rails develop a RESTful API that can move a robot inside a warehouse.
+This robot can lift crates and move them from one place to another.

 # Usage